studkid/Archipelago/worlds/undertale2/docs/en_Undertale 2.md

 Aquarium donations no longer have to be done in order, it will instead automatically take any fish that still need to be donated out of your inventory.

 If `shuffle_relax` is enabled, you will need an additional `Relax Pass` to fight the next relax boss.

+Character swap orbs start unlocked from the beginning, instead of unlocking just before Cirno.

+Gilded☆Bingus in the Ruins Lake has it's encounter chance dropped from 1/100 -> 1/20.

 ## Is there a tracker?
 [Universal Tracker](https://github.com/FarisTheAncient/Archipelago/releases/latest) is supported and has an embedded map tracker available.